Nepal | India | info | About | Contact

 Raj

 Thank you, Raj!
 Raj cheerfully cooked for our tough treks for as long as he could but health issues slowed him so he set up a small restaurant in Manali.
-Although he wouldn't say, times are tough and I'm glad to offer some small assistance.
+Although he wouldn't say, times are tough and I'm glad to offer some small assistance, some humanity.

 Raj - 2017